uniba-mi/bipass-wikidata-pathfinder/README.md

     1. Run `cargo run -- playground` to launch the pathfinder on a few example queries.
     2. Run `cargo run -- optimizer` to run the optimizer for fitting the search parameters alpha, beta, and gamma.
 Warning: This will overwrite the already present [optimizer results file](./data/optimizer_results.csv).
     3. Run `cargo run -- benchmark` to run the benchmark.
 Warning: This will overwrite the already present [benchmark results files](./data/).

+To activate the debugging logger level, add the `debug` flag to one of the commands from 3.1, 3.2, and 3.3.
+For example `cargo run -- playground debug` runs the pathfinder with verbose logging.

 ## License